On a quest for the alluring swift fox

 My unsuccessful search for the elusive swift fox has spanned nearly a decade.

-It was 2008, the winter semester of my first year at Lakeland College in Vermilion, Alberta, when I first learned about the history of swift fox in Canada.
-The smallest canine in North America, swift fox ranged from the east side of the Rocky Mountains all the way into southwest Manitoba, and from the U.S. border to as far north as the 53rd parallel.
+It was 2008, the winter semester of my first year at Lakeland College in Vermilion, Alberta, when I first learned about the history of swift foxes in Canada.
+The smallest canine in North America, the swift fox ranged from the east side of the Rocky Mountains all the way into southwest Manitoba, and from the U.S. border to as far north as the 53rd parallel.
 Because of the arrival of European settlers across the prairies and the large-scale programs that followed to control predators, the last sighting of a wild swift fox in Canada was in 1938 near Manyberries, Alberta.
 In 1978, the species was officially designated as extirpated, meaning that it could no longer be found in Canada, but was still found throughout other parts of its native range.

 Reintroduction programs have helped re-establish populations in Alberta and Saskatchewan, with the release of 805 swift foxes between 1983 and 1997.
 Despite conservation efforts, the species remains listed as threatened — in 2009, the Canadian population estimate was 647.